 Savings accounts are one of the most popular ways to set aside money for the future.
 Whether they choose to put aside a certain amount each month for a future down payment or deposit lump sums a few times a year for their child’s future college fund, many people have at least one savings account.
 While interest rates for this type of account usually aren’t very high, the benefit is that your money is easy-to-access and can be withdrawn without penalties.

-With a Goldman Sachs Bank online savings account, you can deposit, withdraw and earn interest all in the same place.
+With a Marcus online savings account, you can deposit, withdraw and earn interest all in the same place.
 Afraid you don’t have enough funds to get started?
 No need to worry, you can open the account with any amount of money — there’s no minimum deposit limit.
-As long as you have $1 in the account, you’ll start earning interest.

 Curious what the difference is between the interest rate and the annual percentage yield (APY)?
 The interest rate reflects simple interest while the APY is how much you’ll actually earn in interest because it compounds.
 The interest you earn on your savings deposit is compounded daily, which means you earn interest on the interest you accrue.
 The interest you earn is then paid to your account every month.

-And rest assured about the security of your savings.
-With GS Bank accounts, your money is insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000.
-That means if, for some reason, GS Bank fails and runs out of funds, your money will be reimbursed by the FDIC.
+You can rest assured about the security of your savings, too.
+With Marcus bank accounts, your money is insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000.
+That means if, for some reason, the bank fails and runs out of funds, your money will be reimbursed by the FDIC.

 As with most savings accounts, you can withdraw or transfer funds six times per statement cycle.
 You’re limited to six transactions because the account is considered a savings account, not a checking account.
 Savings accounts have withdrawal limits set by the Federal Reserve.

-To access your money, you can schedule an electronic transfer 24 hours a day, seven days a week through the online banking application or through the phone automated banking system.
+To access your money, you can schedule an electronic transfer 24 hours a day, seven days a week through the online banking website, mobile banking app or phone-automated banking system.
 Looking to send a wire transfer?
-You can call Monday through Friday 7 a.m. to 11 p.m. and arrange a wire transfer.
+You can call Monday through Friday 8 a.m. to 10 p.m. and arrange a wire transfer.
 It may take one to three business days to process the request, and you can only use a wire transfer to send funds between accounts you own.
-If you’d like to deposit a check into your GS Bank account, you can mail it to the bank’s address for processing and deposit.
+If you’d like to deposit a check into your Goldman Sachs Bank account, you can mail it to the bank’s address for processing and deposit.

 With CDs, you choose the length of the term and the amount of money you want to invest.
-The minimum deposit at GS Bank is $500 and the shortest term is six months.
-The bank offers terms up to six years.
+The minimum deposit for a Marcus by Goldman Sachs CD is $500, and the shortest term is six months.
+The bank offers High-Yield CD terms up to six years.
 As with most CDs, the longer the term, the better the interest rate.
 You can also choose from three No-Penalty CD accounts.
 These accounts allow you to make a withdrawal of any amount starting seven days after account opening.
 That makes it easier for you to access your money without facing a huge penalty.

-What Can You Do Online With Goldman Sachs?
+What Can You Do Online With Marcus by Goldman Sachs®?

-From educating yourself on product offerings, to opening an account, to making deposits and withdrawals — everything is found online with Goldman Sachs Bank.
-The online experience is well-designed and easy-to-use, which is important because GS Bank doesn’t operate any physical locations.
+From educating yourself on product offerings, to opening an account, to making deposits and withdrawals — everything is found online with Marcus by Goldman Sachs®.
+The online experience is well-designed and easy-to-use, which is important because Marcus doesn’t operate any physical locations.